dinesht77/SplunkAdmins/README.md

 ## Release Notes
 ### 2.5.5
-Lookup Watcher now imports six from lib directory (allows this to work on older Splunk versions)
+Lookup Watcher now imports six from lib directory (allows this to work on older Splunk versions) Minor update to props.conf for splunk:search:info as in 7.3 auto-finalized messages are now INFO level

+New alert:

+`SearchHeadLevel - SHC Captain unable to establish common bundle`

 ### 2.5.4
 Re-release of 2.5.3 due to strange issue in SplunkBase